 The Americans with Disabilities Act (ADA) has been crucial in ensuring that people with disabilities in the United States have basic accessibility.
 The ADA is the reason why our building standards regulate the installation of wheelchair ramps and handicapped parking spots.

 This article is not intended to be taken as legal advice regarding ADA compliance; rather, it discusses the accessibility of websites for all users.
-Accessibility for all users is one of the most fundamental objectives of effective ADA compliant websites.
+Accessibility for all users is one of the most fundamental objectives of ADA-compliant websites.
 This ensures that visitors can locate the information they seek promptly and uncomplicatedly.

 The following are the key reasons for accessible ADA compliance web design: